mongodb/docs-realm/examples/cpp/README.md

 )
 ```

-To change the version of the SDK we use in the build, change the value
+To change the version of the SDK your build, change the value
 of the `GIT_TAG`.
 While in early Alpha, this is a commit hash, but it could
 be a version tag once the SDK starts doing tagged releases.
 For more
 information, refer to the
 [FetchContent Module docs](https://cmake.org/cmake/help/latest/module/FetchContent.html).

-For best results, delete everything in the `build` folder.
+For best results, delete everything in the `build` directory.
 Then create
 a new Makefile and build the project again before running the tests.

-From `/examples/cpp/build`, run `cmake` to create a Makefile by reading the
+From `/examples/cpp/build`, run `cmake` to create a Makefile by reading
 `CMakeLists.txt` in the parent directory.

 ```shell